mybffjustin/joltkin-asc25/joltkin/projects/joltkin-frontend/README.md

 This starter React project has been generated using AlgoKit.
 See below for default getting started instructions.

+## Current Focus (Nov 2025)

+- We are skipping the upcoming Algorand Startup Challenge and will re-evaluate once the product aligns with that program’s timelines.
+- Immediate priority is customer discovery and demand validation for the pilot Stripe checkout flow so we can verify there is a repeatable use case before scaling.
+- When traction is demonstrated, we will pursue non-dilutive, equity-free funding (grants, ecosystem programs) rather than taking dilutive capital prematurely.

 ## Setup

 ### Initial Setup